 Women's Gambling Harms Prevention Campaign

-The campaign is aimed at women who have a low to medium risk of gambling related harm, focusing on those who gamble online aged between 25-55.
-The campaign will be launched across PR, TV, video-on-demand, social and digital channels encouraging women to look out for the early warning signs of harmful gambling and direct them to the BeGambleAware website for free advice and support to keep their gambling under control.
+The campaign is aimed at women who have a low- to medium-risk of gambling-related harm, focusing on those aged between 18-49 who gamble online.
+The campaign once again launches across PR, TV, video-on demand, radio, social and digital channels.
+It encourages women to look out for the early warning signs of harmful gambling and directs them to the BeGambleAware website for free advice and support to keep their gambling under control.

 The campaign idea brings to life the experience that women have when they’re experiencing early signs of gambling harm: that they’re losing track of the world around them.
 This has been tested extensively with lived experience groups and the target audience, to positive feedback.